Azure/kubeflow-aks/README.md

 ## Deploy Kubeflow without TLS using Default Password

 This deployment option is for testing only.
 To deploy with TLS, and change default password, please click here: [Deploy kubeflow with TLS](./Deploy-with-tls.md).
    > :warning: This deployment option would require users to have access to the kubernetes cluster.
-For a better deployment option that doesn't have this restriction, please head to the [Deploy kubeflow with TLS](./Deploy-with-tls.md) option.
+For a better deployment option that doesn't have this restriction, uses TLS and shows how to change default password, please head to the [Deploy kubeflow with TLS](./Deploy-with-tls.md) option.

 From the root of the repo, `cd` into kubeflow's  `manifests` directory and make sure you are in the `v1.6-branch`.